burcakotlu/GLANET/docs/source/tutorial.rst

 1)	In order to do that you have to check the User Defined Library Annotation check box in the User Defined Library panel.

-2)	You have to provide the User Defined Library Input File to be added into the library.
+2)	You have to provide the User Defined Library Input File.
 	In this input file, you list the file/s that you want to add into library.
 	With an header line at the top, in each row of this file, there are 4 tab separated columns.

-	* *Header Line*
-	Describes the 4 columns in this input file.
+	* *Header Line describes the 4 columns in this input file.*

 	|	![1.
 Column: FilePath_FileName]	[2.
 Column: ElementType]	[3.
 Column: ElementName]	[4.
 Column: Optional Column for considering window around summit in case of TF Data]